matthew-robertson/Useful_things/I Learned Something Today/Python.md

 1. Always annotate the function signatures though, because you're good at your job.
 1. You *can* use `Union` and `Optional`, but you should avoid it if possible to avoid redundant checks to
 1. importing `Optional` from `typing` lets you do stuff like `get_foo(foo_id: Optional[int])`, which requires either an integer or None.
-1. A better option is to use  the `@overload` decorator which does stuff kinda Haskelly:
+1. A better option is to use  the `@overload` decorator which does stuff kinda Haskell-y:
 ```
-from typing import Optional, overload
+frmom typing import Optional, overload

 @overload
 def get_foo(foo_id: None) -> None: